 Existing loans from an unaffiliated institution that are refinanced by a BEA Program Applicant are considered new activities for the BEA Program Applicant and can be submitted as such for the full principal amount of the loan.
 For example, if an Applicant refinanced and paid off a loan to a small business borrower that was with an unaffiliated institution with a loan balance of \$100,000, the loan would be considered a new loan for the Applicant and the Applicant would be able to claim the full principal balance of \$100,000 as an increase amount.
 The key factor here being that the loan was new to the Applicant.
-In order to meet the Qualified Activity requirement specified in the FY 2020 BEA NOFA, supporting documentation must be provided to demonstrate that the new principal amount was used to pay off an existing loan with an unaffiliated institution.
-Applicants should rely on their own internal documentation such as wire transfer instructions, etc. may be submitted if the use of proceeds is not clear from the closing or disbursement document.
+In order to meet the Qualified Activity requirement specified in the FY 2021 BEA Program NOFA, supporting documentation must be provided to demonstrate that the new principal amount was used to pay off an existing loan with an unaffiliated institution.
+Applicants should rely on their own internal documentation to demonstrate that the proceeds were used to pay off an existing loan.
+Additional documentation such as wire transfer instructions, etc. may be submitted if the use of proceeds is not clear from the closing or disbursement document.